ibm-cloud-docs/discovery-data/connect.md

 ## Creating a collection
 {: #createcollection}

-By using collections, {{site.data.keyword.discovery-data_short}} pulls documents from a data source, using a process called crawling.
+When you create a collection, {{site.data.keyword.discovery-data_short}} pulls documents from a data source, using a process called crawling.
 Crawling is the process of systematically browsing and retrieving documents from a specified start location. {{site.data.keyword.discovery-data_short}} only crawls items that you explicitly specify.

 1. To create a collection, first create a **Project** and choose a **Project type**.
 For details see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).
 Alternately, you can open your project, select the **Manage collections** icon on the navigation panel, and then click **New collection**.
 1. Choose a data source, or select **Use an existing collection**.